zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 don’t have any other choice.
 Even though it may loo k like they are saying yes to something, in fact they had no other option.

 The “voters” are the people who vote in an election  in a democracy.
 So, “to ram something down the throats of the voters” is to tel l people voting they have no choice, they have to accept this.
 Sometimes we use this expression when you actually do have a choice.
-If you’re a voter, you c an always vote no on something.
+If you’re a voter, you can always vote no on something.
 But we use it when the government is usi ng some pressure or using some “tactic,” some strategy to make people do some thing that they don’t really want to do.
 They are persuading people to do someth ing by using arguments, perhaps, that aren’t completely honest.

 Mariana says, “Do you really think the project is d oomed?”
 If something is “doomed” (doomed), it is expected to fail.
 It is so mething that will not work, will not be successful.
 If something or someone is “doom ed,” that thing or that person will not be successful – bad things will happen.
 Kl aus says, “Haven’t you heard the reports of corruption and poor management?”
 “Co rruption” (corruption) is when people in power, especially in the government,  do things that are dishonest, illegal, or unethical, often because the y are getting money illegally to do something.
 Corruption is a problem in all govern ments in every country in the world.